nsnam/ns-3-dev-git/src/traffic-control/doc/queue-discs.rst

 queue disc on the device.
 By uninstalling without adding a new queue disc, it is also possible to have no queue disc installed on a device.

+Note that if no queue disc is installed on an underlying device, the traffic control layer will still respect flow control signals provided by the device, if any.
+Specifically, if no queue disc is installed on a device, and the device is stopped, then any packet for that device will be dropped in the traffic control layer, and the device's drop trace will not record the drop -- instead, the TcDrop drop trace in the traffic control layer will record the drop.

+Flow control can be disabled for the devices that support it by using the ``DisableFlowControl`` method of their helpers.
+If there is no queue disc installed on the device, and the device is not performing flow control, then packets will immediately transit the traffic control layer and be sent to the device, regardless or not of whether the device's internal queue can accept it, and the traffic control layer's TcDrop trace will not be called.

 Helpers
 =======